Showing posts with label SRI LANKA. Show all posts

 The next morning, the airline phoned to say they had located the bag, and later my kit was delivered to the Clock Inn hostel, my abode of choice in Colombo.
 Though the bag had been opened, only the Swiss Army knife was missing.
 I was sure they hoped to find something more valuable than tattered cycling gear.

 Once the bike was reassembled, plenty existed to be explored in the historic part of town.
 Unfortunately, the old market was quite impossible to cycle through.
 All one could do was walk the bike along the narrow lanes.
 Towards the end of the day, a tuk-tuk ride took me to the beachfront to watch the sunset.
-The sunset was unspectacular, and more fascinating was the snake charmer appearing to hypnotise a snake by playing a pungi.
+The sunset was unspectacular, and even more fascinating was the snake charmer, who appeared to hypnotise a snake by playing a pungi.
 I didn’t even know they still existed.

 Colombo - Bentota – 80 km